Samhith/Getting-and-Cleaning-Data/CodeBook.md

 The following are the variables :

-x_train,
-y_train,
-x_test,
-y_test,
-subject_train,
-subject_test: contain the data from the downloaded files./n x_data,
+1.x_train, y_train, x_test, y_test, subject_train, subject_test: contain the data from the downloaded files.
-y_data,
-subject_data: merge the previous datasets to further analysis.\n
+2.x_data, y_data, subject_data: merge the previous datasets to further analysis.
-features: contains the correct names for the x_data dataset, which are applied to the column names stored in mean_and_std_features.\n
+3.features: contains the correct names for the x_data dataset, which are applied to the column names stored in  mean_and_std_features.
-A similar approach is taken with activity names through the activities variable.\n all_data merges x_data, y_data and subject_data in a big dataset.\n Finally, output contains the relevant averages which will be later stored in a .txt file.
+4.A similar approach is taken with activity names through the activities variable.\n 5.all_data merges x_data, y_data and subject_data in a big dataset.\n
+6.Finally, output contains the relevant averages which will be later stored in a .txt file.